Alexandervelilyaev/LCD1602/README.md

 ![lm016l Banner](https://micro-pi.ru/wp-content/uploads/2016/10/%D0%9F%D0%BE%D0%B4%D0%BA%D0%BB%D1%8E%D1%87%D0%B5%D0%BD%D0%B8%D0%B5-HD44780-%D0%BA-ATmega16-LM016L-LCD-16x2-3.png)
 # Simple AVR library for LCD1602(based on HD44780)
-This library encapsulates most necessary functions(according to datasheet) for working with this display.
+This library was developed and tested for microcontroller Atmega328p.
+But I'm sure that it will work for others microcontrollers of the AVR family.
+Library implements most necessary functions(according to [datasheet](datasheet/hd44780.pdf)) and several high-level functions for comfortable and easy work with this LCD.

+Also this library allow display russian characters regardless of CGROM model(A00 or A02).
+If you don't need russian characters or CGROM of your lcd contains Russian characters(ROM Code A02) then just comment or remove line ```#define RUSSIAN```  in header file.

 ## Display Commands: